OutWooods/memory-gatsby/project-plan.md

 6. Stats page - where everything is

+7. Make algorithm programatic so after a while, it'll shift gaps between cards for the person.

 ## School based usage
  - Individual accounts (essentially separate site - maybe just be an entirely separate site?)
     - Can make own cards